sahityakunaparaju/pomodoro-flask/README.md

 Pomopal 🕑 – Interactive Pomodoro Timer

 Pomopal is a fun, web-based Pomodoro timer that helps you stay focused, track tasks, and take regular breaks using the Pomodoro technique.
 Built with Flask, HTML, CSS, and JavaScript, it features dynamic themes, task management, and customizable work/break intervals.
 This project also demonstrates CI/CD with Jenkins and containerization with Docker.

 🌟 Features

 ⏰ Pomodoro Timer – 25-minute focus sessions by default

-☕ Short Break & Long Break – 5-minute and 15-minute breaks
+☕ Short & Long Breaks – 5-minute and 15-minute breaks

-🎨 Dynamic Overlay Colors – Background changes by mode:
+🎨 Dynamic Overlay Colors

 🔴 Red for work